 The meetings give members the chance to chat to other people outside their interest groups, learn about current activities, and find out about any new groups being formed.
 General Meetings are ideal for new members to discover what is happening in Lostwithiel U3A.

-Our next Open Meeting will take place on Monday 4th March 2019 at 2 pm in the Church Rooms Lostwithiel.
-The speaker will be Gillian Blake.
+Our next Open Meeting will take place on Monday 20th May 2019 at 2 pm in the Church Rooms Lostwithiel.
+The speaker will be Henrietta Boex, the Curator of Falmouth Art Gallery.
 See below for more details

 Our speaker will be Gillian Blake, a Director at Arup and a leading female Civil Engineer who has worked on major infrastructure projects all over the world.